 One of the big draws for the crowd is the Dog Sled Rides.
 The key to ensuring that everyone gets a ride is to sign up for the earliest time slots available.
 As the day gets going so, does the lines, and they can only give so many rides a day.

-I hope to see you here next year!
+I hope to see you at the Fire and Ice Festival!